February 7, 2015

 Total compensation can be further subdivided into special awards and annual compensation.
 Special awards are defined as one-time grants, given as incentives for a new hire, under “make-whole” provisions, for retention, or to recognize a promotion.
 The median in the S&P 500 and S&P 600 received more in both annual and total compensation calculations, while this trend was reversed in the S&P 400.
 The following chart displays both figures, divided into the three indices.

 To align their interests with those of shareholders, CEOs receive a high percentage of their compensation in the form of equity.
 This percentage varies from a notable 19.3% for median external hires in the S&P 600 to a significant 59.6% for internal hires in the S&P 500.
 The median S&P 1500 new CEO could reasonably expect 36.2% of his or her pay to be in the form of equity.

 There were three predominant equity categories: time-vested stock, time-vested options, and performance-vested stock.
 Performance-vested options, while present, were much rarer; they appeared in only six instances.
 For the purposes of this report, stock and options included stock units and stock appreciation rights (SARs), respectively.
 Time-vested stocks and options were subject only to the employment of the executive, while performance-vested stocks had the potential to realize variable payouts contingent on metrics set by the company.

 As the concept of pay for performance becomes increasingly prevalent for proxy advisory firms and shareholders alike, performance-vested equity follows the same trend.
 For median S&P 500 external and internal new-hire CEOs, 47.7% and 55.2% of their compensation was in equity grants, respectively.

-Please contact Dan Marcec at firstname.lastname@example.org for more information.
-Dan Marcec is the Director of Content & Marketing Communications at Equilar.
+Please contact Amit Batish at firstname.lastname@example.org for more information.
+Amit Batish is the Content Manager at Equilar.
 The contributing author of this paper is Xiao Bi, Research Analyst.